-A 6-ingredient vegan pumpkin soup made in your blender.
+A quick and easy creamy vegan pumpkin soup made in your blender.
 You will absolutely love this recipe both for its ease as well as its overall deliciousness.
 I cannot wait for you to cook up this goodness in your kitchen.

-This simple, 6-ingredient vegan pumpkin soup is creamy, warm and perfect for fall’s chillier weather.
-My kids call it “Halloween soup” and absolutely love this recipe.
-It has become a Halloween tradition in our home.
+This quick and simple vegan pumpkin soup is ultra creamy and perfect for fall's chillier weather.
+My kids call it "Halloween soup" and absolutely love this recipe.
+It has become an October tradition in our home.
 My husband and I love it served alongside a hearty fall salad or chickpea flour pizza for a light and easy dinner.

 To keep things easy, I quickly saute shallots and garlic on the stovetop.
-Once the shallots are fragrant and slightly translucent, I throw them in my high speed blender with the pumpkin puree and broth.
+Once the shallots are fragrant and slightly translucent, I throw them in my high speed blender with the pumpkin puree and the rest of the ingredients.
 Then I let the blender do the rest!
 That's right, no pot needed.
 This means this recipe is ready fast, as in minutes.

 My blender has a soup setting that takes 2-3 minutes.
 When it finishes, everything is not only perfectly creamy but it is steamy hot and ready to serve.